RifatRudro/Graphical-Scenerio-Project--Hill-Tracks-Village/README.md

 Process:

-1.Install Code Blocks 17.12
+->Install Code Blocks 17.12
-2.Then Add glut 32 Library in your Code Blocks
+->Then Add glut 32 Library in your Code Blocks
-3.Then Run the Code in Glut Project Files
+->Then Run the Code in Glut Project Files